partiql/partiql-beamline/partiql-beamline-book/src/basics/core-concepts.md

 # Core Concepts

-Before diving deeper into PartiQL Beamline's advanced features, it's essential to understand the fundamental concepts that power its data generation capabilities.
-This chapter will introduce you to the mathematical and computational foundations that make PartiQL Beamline both powerful and reliable.
+Before diving deeper into Beamline's advanced features, it's essential to understand the fundamental concepts that power its data generation capabilities.
+This chapter will introduce you to the mathematical and computational foundations that make Beamline both powerful and reliable.

 ## Stochastic Processes

-At the heart of PartiQL Beamline lies the concept of [**stochastic processes**](https://en.wikipedia.org/wiki/Stochastic_process) — mathematical models that describe systems appearing to vary randomly over time.
+At the heart of Beamline lies the concept of [**stochastic processes**](https://en.wikipedia.org/wiki/Stochastic_process) — mathematical models that describe systems appearing to vary randomly over time.

 ### What is a Stochastic Process?